catseye/Chzrxl/README.md

 This is the reference distribution for **Chzrxl**, a dynamical system fluid automaton thing devised by Chris Pressey in 2014.
-It consists of a set of blobs where each blob is attracted to the midpoint of two other blobs.
+It consists of a set of blobs where each blob sways back and forth between two points — the midpoints of two pairs of other blobs.
+Of course, since those four blobs are *also* moving, their midpoints move too, and the result can be quite complex and chaotic.
+In fact, in order to prevent all the blobs from converging to a common point, a certain number of the blobs (say, 20% of them) are held fixed while the others move around them.

 You can watch it online here: [Chzrxl installation at catseye.tc][].
 (But note that, as of this writing, this is not the version in this